loris-fab/NWB_Converter_LeMerre/README.md

 1. `output_folder` → directory where you want the NWB file to be saved
 2. `Folder_sessions_info` → path to the directory containing session information
 3. `Folder_general_info` → path to the directory containing general information
-4. `--mouses_name` lets you specify one or more mouse names to process.
+4. `mouses_name` → lets you specify one or more mouse names to process.

 ### Commande in the terminal
-Run the following command in the terminal, replacing the arguments with the correct paths:
+Run the following command in the terminal, replacing the arguments :

 ```bash
 python convert_to_nwb_for_PL.py output_folder Folder_sessions_info Folder_general_info --mouses_name PL200 PL201 (...)